CenterForSpatialResearch/conflict_urbanism_sp2023/_posts/2023-05-05-The Line That Changed a Nation.md

 **Independence and a Brief Period of Peace**

-The nuances of Cyprus's history and political control by the Ottoman Empire, Greece, and England go beyond the scope of this project—for the sake of brevity and maintain focus on the aftermath of the invasion, this summary will begin in 1960 when Cyprus became an independent republic, free of British rule (although two large British bases remain on the island to this day).
+The nuances of Cyprus's history and political control by the Ottoman Empire, Greece, and England go beyond the scope of this project—for the sake of brevity and to maintain focus on the aftermath of the invasion, this historical summary begins in 1960 when Cyprus became an independent republic, free of British rule (although two large British bases remain on the island to this day).
 Cyprus's new constitution allocated separate control to Greek- and Turkish-Cypriot municipalities in an attempt to satisfy both communities and prevent conflict; however, just four years later, these concessions proved unsuccessful.
-By 1964, armed conflict between Greeks and Turks rose to a level of alarm that required UN intervention by sending peacekeeping forces to the island.
-To this day, the UN remains in Cyprus in one of its longest-ever peacekeeping missions.

 ![loss](/conflict_urbanism_sp2023/images/Cyprus/independence.jpg)